tristanp299/quantum_scanner/README.md

 docker build --build-arg ENABLE_UPX=true --build-arg BYPASS_TLS_SECURITY=true .
 ```

+Build arguments available:
+- `ENABLE_UPX`: Set to `true` to apply UPX compression
+- `ULTRA_MINIMAL`: Set to `true` for extreme UPX compression
+- `BYPASS_TLS_SECURITY`: Set to `true` to bypass SSL/TLS certificate verification (for environments with self-signed certificates)

 ### Additional Build Options

 -   `--strip`: **(Recommended for Ops)** Removes debugging symbols from the binary.
 This significantly reduces file size and makes reverse engineering more difficult for defenders.
 (Enabled by default when using `--static`).
 -   `--compress`: Uses UPX (Ultimate Packer for Executables) to compress the binary.
 Reduces size, which can help with exfiltration or bypassing size-based detection rules. *Caution:* Compressed binaries can sometimes be flagged by antivirus software.
 -   `--ultra`: Applies more aggressive UPX compression.
 Further reduces size but increases the binary's startup time and potentially the risk of AV detection.
+-   `--insecure`: Bypasses TLS certificate verification during build.
+Essential for environments with self-signed certificates or corporate proxies that intercept SSL/TLS traffic.
+Use this option when encountering SSL certificate errors during the build process.
 -   `--debug`: Builds with debugging information included. **Only use for development purposes, never for actual operations.**
 -   `--clean`: Removes previous build artifacts before starting a new build.
 Good practice for ensuring a clean state.
 -   `--no-fix`: Skips the step where the build script might automatically adjust dependencies in `Cargo.toml`.
 For advanced users managing dependencies manually.